 - Perhaps the biggest downside is that this kind of attraction is only good for a few months of the year.
 Outside of bathing suit weather, there’s really nothing else that it can be used for.

 MY THOUGHTS - Please give me yours!

 1. Our summer months are already busy and successful.
-Perhaps we could aspire to create attractions that would extend our busy season.
+Perhaps we should aspire to creating attractions that would extend our busy season?

 2. For the kids, we have Swim Bay, Wibit and the ultimate water park… Lake Okanagan!
 Expanding or improving these attractions might be a better investment, longer lasting, perhaps better-suited to the natural beauty of our surroundings.

-3. At the end of the day, I wonder if the simple attractions are the most enjoyable.
+3. At the end of the day, I wonder if the simple attractions are just as enjoyable?
 I remember splash parks when I was a kid, but it didn’t take me very long to go back to chasing bugs and eating dirt.
 Parents, I need your opinion on this!

 5. I’m not certain that a splash park will bring Peachland a great bang for the buck.